-Multiple factors contribute to whether your Facebook advertising campaigns succeed or fail.
-Copy, imagery, optimization, bidding, placement, and countless other factors all matter.
+Multiple factors contribute to whether your Facebook advertising The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. succeed or fail.
+Copy, imagery, How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action., bidding, placement, and countless other factors all matter.
 But nothing matters more than targeting.

 In order to have this consistent, dependable success, you need to graduate beyond interests, which is best for top-of-the-funnel targeting.
 For sustained middle and bottom-of-the-funnel results, it’s imperative that you master warm targeting with Facebook Custom Audiences.

 Custom Audiences began as a simple concept, launching with the ability to target current customers by email address in 2012.
 It’s nearly six years later, and advertisers have a cupboard full of ways to target customers and those who engage with them — both on and off of Facebook.

 Below is a close-to-complete guide of the ways that you can use Custom Audiences to target warm audiences of people who are ready to act.
 It’s close-to-complete for a couple of reasons:

 1. There are nearly limitless variations you can create based on variables

 2. Facebook is constantly adding to these options